alexnu/IonicFirebaseUI/README.md

-This is needed for Google Provider because sometimes after authentication a new instance of the app is created resulting in never successfully authenticated.
+This is needed for Google Provider because sometimes after authentication a new instance of the app is created resulting in never successfully authenticating.
 The issue does not occur on iOS devices.

 ### Create FirebaseUIProvider